silverstripe/cwp/docs/en/content_administration/page_types.md

 # CWP page types

-Your SilverStripe site comes with a lot of page types that you can use:
+Your SilverStripe site comes with a wide variety of different page types that you can use:

 ![The list of page types](_images/page-types.jpg)

-This page describes each page type, how to use it, and any extra information you need to know to get the most out of it.
+This page describes each page type, how to use it, and extra information you need to know to get the most out of it.

 ## Page

 This is the standard content page, used for all pages that have no other requirements.
-Note that it also comes with a lot of extra features such as being able to add related pages and tags from a taxonomy.
+Note that it comes with extra features such as being able to add related pages and tags from a taxonomy.

 ## Error Page